ProxLock/Docs/docs/getting-started.md

+---
+description: Welcome to ProxLock!
+This guide will help you get started with securing your API keys using ProxLock's proxy service.
+---

 # Getting Started with ProxLock

 Welcome to ProxLock!
 This guide will help you get started with securing your API keys using ProxLock's proxy service.